SRI-CSL/llm-chemistry/README.md

 ## ⚖️ License

-This project is under the TBD License.
+This project is under the Apache License 2.0.
 See the [LICENSE](https://github.com/SRI-CSL/llm-chemistry/blob/main/LICENSE) file for the full license text.